The best winter coats to invest in this season

 Navy coats

-Endlessly chic and just as versatile as a black coat, navy hues look brilliant matched with fiery autumnal tones and look great when thrown over party dresses come the festive season.
+Endlessly chic and just as versatile as a black coat, navy hues are brilliant when matched with fiery autumnal tones and look great when thrown over party dresses come the festive season.
 Avoid superfluous detailing in favour of clean, minimal lines – a well-placed pocket or belted waist can go a long way to creating a shapely silhouette.

-Prada single-breasted wool coat
+Prada leather button wool coat

 Camel coats